Marshal's star: Use in the Russian Federation

 In the armed forces of the Russian Federation, the Small Marshal's Star was the defining insignia for the ranks general of the army and admiral of the fleet.
+It has been replaced by a cross.

 Ribbons

 A Marshal of the Soviet Unions star used a red satin ribbon suspension; ribbons for marshals of a branch varied accordingly: gold for artillery, light blue for aviation, burgundy for armoured troops, crimson for engineers, blue for signals, and turquoise for the navy.